 Annual meetings

-2023 ESPACOMP Conference
+29th ESPACOMP Conference

-The Conference Theme was:
+Conference Theme

 Conference Location

-The annual meeting was held at the
+The annual meeting will be at the

 Conference Workshops